 Texting while driving is illegal in Alabama and most other states.
 Unfortunately, just the fact that this practice is against the law does not prevent teens (and drivers in all other age groups for that matter) from sending texts and engaging in other cell phone activity while behind the wheel.
 We must all do more discourage distracted driving and make our roads safer.

 Here are some tips to help reduce distracted driving among teens:

-- Put it in Writing: Teens are more likely to take something to heart if you put it in writing.
+- Put it in Writing: Educating your teenage driver on the driving laws and best safety practices is a good first step, but sometimes talking alone is not enough to get them to drive safely.
+You might want to take it a step further by putting these driving rules in writing and committing to following them yourself.
+Teens are more likely to take something to heart if you put it in writing.
 Create a written contract between you and your teen stating all of the ground rules for safe driving.
 By having a written contract, your teen is more likely to take ownership and follow what is stated in the guidelines.
 This also provides a written framework for you to revoke their driving privileges if they do not follow the rules.

-- Leverage available Technology: There are numerous apps available that can block texts, social media activity, and even making phone calls (except for emergency 911 calls) on your smart phone while driving.
+- Leverage available Technology: Technology has created more driving hazards, particularly the ability to text and send other electronic messages while operating a vehicle.
+But there are two sides to the technology coin.
+There are numerous apps available that can block texts, social media activity, and even making phone calls (except for emergency 911 calls) on your smart phone while driving.
+There are also apps that can help you track where they are going, so your teen is not somewhere that they should not be.
 If you feel this is necessary, consider installing one or more of these apps on their phone to help keep your teen safe.

 - Lead by Example: Finally, be sure to provide a good model for your teen by refraining from texting and other dangerous activities when you are behind the wheel.
 Regardless of what you tell them, your teen will only think something is important if you are actually doing it yourself.